 Good Food Financing & Innovation Conference

-This annual event in Chicago has had a major impact in helping food and farm entrepreneurs grow their revenues, profits and jobs by introducing and connecting them with investors, lenders, venture capitalists, potential business partners, and trade buyers.
+This annual event in Chicago has had a major impact in helping food and farm entrepreneurs grow their revenues, profits and jobs by introducing and connecting them with investors, lenders, venture capitalists, potential business partners and trade buyers.
 The event begins with a keynote speaker — John Foraker, former CEO of Annie’s Homegrown and current CEO of Once Upon a Farm organic, fresh baby food —filled that role in 2018.
 Panels on key current issues affecting Good Food financing and innovation feature leading experts in business and finance.
-The Financing Fair provides rising entrepreneurs the opportunity present their businesses and products to potential financiers, and a pitch session in which selected entrepreneurs do business plan presentations — was converted in 2018 into a competitive, juried Pitch Slam.
+The Financing Fair provides rising entrepreneurs the opportunity present their businesses and products to potential financiers, and a pitch session — in which selected entrepreneurs do business plan presentations — was converted in 2018 into a competitive, juried Pitch Slam.

 Good Food Accelerator